32 Gratitude Quotes to Lift Your Spirits Any Day

-If you’re having a difficult time finding something to be grateful for, step outside.
+If you’re having a difficult time finding something to be grateful, take a step outside.
 Nature is so full of miracles that it’s hard not to find something beautiful, funny, or awe-inspiring.
-(Need convincing?
-Check out these many benefits of nature.)
+Plus, being outside in nature has powerful health benefits.

 Open your arms